mattyv/ilp_for/README.md

 ### CPU Architecture

-You can target specific CPU architectures for optimal unroll factors:
+You can target specific CPU architectures for optimal unroll factors.
+This is highly advisable if you plan to be portable or highly optimised:

 ```bash
 clang++ -std=c++23 -DILP_CPU=skylake    # Intel Skylake
 clang++ -std=c++23 -DILP_CPU=apple_m1   # Apple M1
 clang++ -std=c++23 -DILP_CPU=zen5       # AMD Zen 5
 ```

+I source the locations where I have gathered data on the each architecture so I believe this to be accurate.
+If you do add a new architecture please let me know and I'll get it added.

 ### Debugging